Computer Siksha

 <h6>

 Correct Answer: D — <h6> The <h6> heading tag displays the smallest text among all six heading tags.
-The size decreases from <h1> to <h6>, so <h6> carries the least visual weight.
-Consequently, it also holds the least semantic importance in the document hierarchy.
+The size decreases from <h1> to <h6>, so <h6> consequently carries the least visual weight.
+It also holds the least semantic importance in the document hierarchy.
 Therefore, use it only for minor sub-headings deep within a page structure.

 7